 A gold crypto coin offers the safeguard of at a minimum being the value of the current price of gold.
 And if the cryptocurrency becomes popular it gets the benefit of increased value on top of the gold price.

 At this point, there is no “one coin to rule them all”, or a gold standard of gold-backed cryptocurrency.
 In a way that is good because it would be healthy to have numerous coins competing with each other, rather than one dominant coin.
-Here is the list of gold-backed cryptocurrencies that are available to buy.
+To find out more about gold-backed cryptocurrency check out the comprehensive guide to gold cryptocurrencies.

 Gold jewellery